 - Starting with Spider-Man #700, Doctor Octopus is Spider-Man.

 - Carl King was a Schoolyard Bully All Grown Up who once tormented Peter Parker.
 He became envious of Peter after discovering his secret.
-Wanting to get spider powers like him, he find the dead spider that bit Peter (which had been preserved for study) and ate it.
+Wanting to get spider powers like him, he found the dead spider that bit Peter (which had been preserved for study) and ate it.
 Instead of getting powers like Spider-Man's, he turned into a swarm of spiders called The Thousand that can invade people's bodies and control their corpses like puppets.
 The Thousand attempts this on Spider-Man so he can take his place.

 - Lex Luthor is almost always depicted as The Resenter of Superman's power and public adoration, but during Blackest Night the influence of the lasso of truth makes him admit that he wants to be Superman.
 Wonder Woman wasn't surprised.
 In 52, Lex even used his Everyman exo-gene therapy to copy Superman's powerset and even said "I'm Superman".
+Visited again in Rebirth, where Lex (in Apocalyptian armour) is one of the three new Supermen following the New 52 Superman's death.

 - Superboy Prime introduced in Infinite Crisis wanted to kill Connor and Clark so he could be the one and only Superman.